google/tracing-framework/docs/wtf-json.md

 * `format_version`: major version of the format, must be 1.
 * `high_resolution_times`: whether the times in the file are high resolution.
+This indicates that the times have higher than millisecond precision.
 * `timebase`: unix time since the epoch that is added to all time values in the trace.
 A timebase of 1000 means that a `time` of 5 would be seen as 1005.

 ### Event Definitions

 Any event that will be seen in the stream must be defined before it is seen.
 Events are defined by a signature that can be either a simple name or a function-like signature with arguments.
 Events are either `scopes` or `instance` types, and can contain optional flags.
+Events can be defined anywhere in the stream but must be defined before use.

 To decrease filesize it's possible to assign an `event_id` that will be referenced instead of the event name.
 This is optional.